Pato05/just_audio_media_kit/README.md

 ## Caveats

-- `just_audio`'s shuffleOrder is currently ignored, because there doesn't seem to be a straightforward way to implement it
+- `just_audio`'s shuffleOrder is currently ignored, because there doesn't seem to be a straightforward way to implement it: because of this, I recommend implementing shuffle by manually shuffling the queue, create a new `ConcatenatingAudioSource` and use `setAudioSource` on your player object.
 - `ClippingAudioSource` is currently not supported (waiting for [media-kit/media-kit#581](https://github.com/media-kit/media-kit/pull/581) to be released)
-- The plugin hasn't been tested with multiple player instances, though it might work.
+- The plugin hasn't been tested with multiple player instances, though it should work without any issues.

 ## Licensing